Using An Online Psychological Evaluation: Assessing Mental Health While Hiring

 Some potential employees may be concerned that a psychological evaluation may reveal mental health concerns, but that is not the design or goal of these assessments.
 A psychological evaluation is not an anxiety test, depression test, addiction test, or eating disorder test.
 It is only meant to assess whether a candidate is a good fit for a role.

-The benefits of psychological evaluations online
+The benefits of completing an online psychological evaluation

 Some employers find themselves in a position where each resume they receive is comparable to the rest, or every interviewee brings similar skill sets and abilities to the job.
 Or perhaps they encounter job applicants who are skilled at interviewing but not necessarily qualified to do the job.
 Human resource professionals may anticipate and adapt to these sorts of circumstances.